 - If the property is registered, we will require an up to date certified copy folio and file plan.
 This is €40.00.

 - If the property is unregistered, an architect will need to be engaged to mark the property on a Land Registry Compliant Map.
 This cost is dependent on the architect but are generally €300.00 – €450.00.
 If there are any planning issues in respect of the property you are selling, such as extensions or alterations, an architect’s certificate may be required.
 The cost of this is again dependent on the architect but is usually a similar amount the map marking.

 - If the property is an apartment or in a managed estate, you must ensure that the service charges are paid up for the year.
 If the sale closes before the year end for the purposes of the service charges, the purchaser will reimburse you on closing for the overpayment of charges.
-Certain information will also be required from the management company prior to closing, known as Replies to MUDs Act Requisitions and the cost of this information varies between management companies but is approximately €300.00.
+Certain information will also be required from the management company prior to closing.
+This is known as Replies to MUDs Act Requisitions.
+The cost of this information varies between management companies but is approximately €300.00.

-- Access to the property must be confirmed pre-contract, and clarification as to whether the roads and services adjoining the property have been taken in charge by the Local Authority is important.
-It is usual for your solicitor to obtain a Certificate from the Council in which the property is situate confirming this, and you can expect to pay up to €125.00 for this Certificate, as the costs of this varies across the Local Authorities.
+- Access to the property must be confirmed pre-contract.
+There must be clarification as to whether the roads and services adjoining the property have been taken in charge by the Local Authority is important.
+It is usual for your solicitor to obtain a Certificate from the Council.
+The property is situate confirming this, and you can expect to pay up to €125.00 for this Certificate.
+The costs of this varies across the Local Authorities.

 - Taxes on the property must be paid in full prior to closing and the appropriate certificates/receipts obtained.
 You will be required to deal with